exploratory-io/book/faq.md

 ## Is Linux supported ?

 We have a plan to support Linux platform as well.
+Please contact at [support@exploratory.io](mailto:support@exploratory.io)

 ## I'm having a network connection issue, what should I do?